bk-software/hu-image-slider/class-04/README.md

 # step 21 - remove active class from previous currentActiveLink

 # step 22 - add baseUrl variable to image path

+# step 23 - add flex classes for alignment of the page